About the Next-Generation Very Large Array

 Inspired by dramatic discoveries from the Jansky VLA and ALMA, the astronomy community has initiated discussion of a future large area radio array optimized for imaging of thermal emission to milli-arcsecond (mas) scales that will open new discovery space from proto-planetary disks to distant galaxies.

-- 10x the collecting area of the Jansky VLA & ALMA
+- 10x the sensitivity of the Jansky VLA & ALMA

 - science operations from 1.2 - 116 GHz